billkarsh/SpikeGLX/Markdown/UserManual.md

 estimated stream start times so they agree to within a millisecond.

-2) During the run, the time coordinate of any event can be referenced to the nearest pulser edge which is no more than one second away, and that allows times to be mapped with sub-millisecond accuracy.
+2) During the run, the time coordinate of any event can be referenced to the nearest pulser edge, which is no more than one second away, and that allows times to be mapped with sub-millisecond accuracy.

 #### Updating the Calibration